 5. Keller’s Farm

 What: After hosting friends and family for years, Keller’s decided to open their farm to the public in the fall, calling it Keller’s Corny Country pumpkin patch.
 It offers a place for families to gather, pick pumpkins, and enjoy the outdoors.
+Activities you can enjoy are zip lining, wagon ride, corn maze, and more.
 Admission is $10 for 2 and over.

 Where: 542 Fire Tower Road, Dickson